 - a.
-Submitting medical/reasonable documentation from a licensed medical professional to the Vice President for Student Services/ADA Coordinator (601-635-6205); and - b.
-Making an accommodation request to the Vice President for Student Services/ADA Coordinator (601-635-6205) via the Housing Application upon being admitted to the College.
+Submitting medical/reasonable documentation from a licensed medical professional to the Director of Student Success/ADA Coordinator (601-635-6228); and - b.
+Making an accommodation request to the Housing Coordinator (601-635-6366) via the Housing Application upon being admitted to the College.